sebibi07/bookly/README.md

 # Bookly — a customer support agent

 A conversational support agent for a fictional online bookstore.
-It handles order status, returns and refunds, and general policy questions.
+It handles customer service requests like order status, returns and refunds, and general policy questions.

-> **The model chooses the words.
-It never chooses what's possible.**
+> **Bookly uses the LLM only as a speech engine.
+Code is used to set available actions at each step in the journey.**

 [![evals](https://github.com/sebibi07/bookly/actions/workflows/ci.yml/badge.svg)](https://github.com/sebibi07/bookly/actions/workflows/ci.yml)